superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 import os
 ```

-Now, we load the PDF document and split it into chunks of the desired length with sufficient overlapping.
-In this step, you can adjust the chunk size based on the length of your document and the requirements of the LLM.
+Now, we load the PDF document and split it into chunks of the desired length with sufficient overlap.
+In this step, you can adjust the chunk size based on the length of your document and the requirements of your LLM.

 ```python
 doc_path = "/content/document.pdf"